arkaic/CalNMacs/README.md

 Life is complex and I prefer not to add too much more to it, so simply keeping track of the calorie count and the three macros is sufficient for me.

+## Features and Layout
+The app is planned to have two pages that should each swipe laterally to the other.

+The left page is the main page, where you can add/delete/edit foods you have eaten for the day.
+This should be saved between app suspensions/pauses/closures until you hit the CLEAR ALL button.
+Foods will only have carb, fat, protein, and calorie counts.
+When choosing foods, you just need to choose the amount you have eaten.
+(I plan on adding the ability to switch unit types for any given food, but for now, each food item in the sqlite database will have their own 'unit type' column)

+The right page is the food list that displays all foods in the database.
+I will prepopulate the database with my own foods for now, but in the future, I may have the app start off with an empty database and allow the user the ability to populate it with a csv file.